crawlmouse

 What is the difference between Sitebulb and Screaming Frog?

-Both are full technical-SEO crawlers with 300+ checks.
-Screaming Frog is the long-standing power-user standard — a dense, fast desktop app with a free tier up to 500 URLs.
-Sitebulb is more guided and visual: it prioritises issues as plain-language "Hints" and draws visual crawl maps, but has no permanent free tier and is subscription-based.
+Both are full technical-SEO crawlers.
+Screaming Frog is the long-standing power-user standard — a dense, fast desktop app with a free tier up to 500 URLs and a flat £199/$279 yearly licence.
+Sitebulb is more guided and visual: it prioritises issues as plain-language “Hints” and draws visual crawl maps, with desktop plans from about $13.50/month and a browser-based Cloud version from £95/month, but no permanent free tier.

 Which is better for beginners, Sitebulb or Screaming Frog?

 Sitebulb is generally friendlier for newcomers.
 It explains each issue in plain English with a severity and a recommended fix, and its visual crawl maps make site structure easy to grasp.
-Screaming Frog is more powerful but hands you dense spreadsheets, which has a steeper learning curve.
+Screaming Frog is more powerful per pound but hands you dense spreadsheets, which means a steeper learning curve.

 Is Sitebulb or Screaming Frog cheaper?